The Benefits of a Long-Term SEO Strategy

 Check out this website's Google traffic between 2015 and 2018:

 Heck, if we look at just the summer of 2018 Google confirmed:

 And that doesn't count all the unconfirmed changes and fluctuations that were reported in between.

 So what does that mean for you?
 All those boxes you checked last year (or even just last month) could have changed.
+Just look at how much has changed in the last year alone.
 And without some sort of long-term SEO resource, you have to figure out what those new boxes are.